CrossTheRoadElec/Phoenix6-Documentation/source/docs/canivore/canivore-setup.rst

 Linux (non-FRC)
 ^^^^^^^^^^^^^^^

 On non-FRC Linux systems, the ``canivore-usb`` kernel module must be installed to add SocketCAN support for the CANivore.
 The kernel module is distributed through our APT repository.
-Begin with adding this repository to your APT sources.
+Begin with adding the repository to your APT sources.

 .. code-block:: bash